Assessments and Standardized Testing

 Chapter 4 of Title 22 of the Pa.
 Code (22 Pa. code 4.4) provides for the right of any parent/guardian to excuse his/her child from the state assessment if, upon inspection of the testing materials, he/she finds the assessment to be in conflict with his/her religious beliefs.
 This is the only basis for a parent/guardian to excuse his or her child from the statewide assessments.

-Procedure for parent/guardian to request that student be excused from the PSSA/Keystone Exam(s):
+Procedure for parent/guardian to request that student be excused from the PSSA/Keystone Exam(s) for religious reasons:

-3. The parent/guardian submits a written request to the school principal, stating a request to have his/her child opt out of the assessment due to a religious objection.
+- At the meeting, the parent/guardian must submit a written request, addressed to the school CEO, to have his/her child opt out of the assessment due to a religious objection.
 The letter must list the specific name(s) of each assessment about which there is an objection.
-This letter will be shared with the Curriculum Department.

-5. The school will confirm with the parent/guardian that the child will be excused in writing.
+- The school will confirm with the parent/guardian that the child will be excused from PSSA testing.

 Keystone Spring Assessments

-Students who were enrolled in Keystone trigger courses (Algebra 1, Biology, and American Literature) in Spring 2021, but were unable to complete the Keystone exam due to health and safety reasons, will be scheduled to take the Keystone Exam during the Winter Wave.
+Students who were enrolled in Keystone trigger courses (Algebra 1, Biology, and American Literature) in Spring 2025, but were unable to complete the Keystone exam due to health and safety reasons, will be scheduled to take the Keystone Exam during the Winter Wave or during the Spring testing window.

-Additionally, students who have previously completed Keystone exams, but haven’t yet achieved proficiency will be provided an opportunity to retake their exam during the Winter Wave.
+Additionally, students who have previously completed Keystone exams, but haven’t yet achieved proficiency will be provided an opportunity to retake their exam during the Winter Wave or during the Spring testing window.

-The Pennsylvania State Keystone Exams (Winter Keystones) are scheduled for December 1-15 of 2021.
+The Pennsylvania State Keystone Exams (Winter Keystones) are scheduled for January 6-15th 2026, with makeups happening only within that window.

-Students who are actively enrolled in Keystone trigger courses for the 2021-2022 schooly year will be registered to take the Spring Keystone exam.
+Students who are actively enrolled in Keystone trigger courses for the 2025-2026 school year will be registered to take the Spring Keystone exam.

-The Pennsylvania State Keystone Exams (Spring Keystones) are scheduled for May 16-27 of 2022.
+The Pennsylvania State Keystone Exams (Spring Keystones) are scheduled for May 12 – 22, 2026, with makeups happening only within that window.

 Please review the important parent/guardian resources found in the “Resources” box on the right of the screen.